The Big Debate: Are trusts required by SA law to pay interest on any outstanding loans to SA lenders?

 We have seen much confusion on this important topic and here we hope to provide some simple answers to help you navigate this question.

 TAKEAWAY: A popular way of financing a trust from South Africa is to sell assets to the trust and leave the consideration outstanding as a loan, or to loan funds to the trust.
-Previously, no tax was levied on interest-free loans made to trusts, but this has changed in recent years.
+There have been many changes to the treatment of no interest or low interest loans for South African tax.
 Many now insist on charging interest, but this is not the only answer.

 Is a trust required to pay interest on a loan owed to a South African person?

 No. There is no requirement that a loan owed to a South African lender should be interest bearing.
 However, where interest is not charged, or charged at a low rate, certain anti-avoidance measures will apply.
-Depending on the circumstances, the interest not charged is now subject to donations tax in the hands of the lender (the ‘deemed donation provision’), or the lender will be taxed as if interest was actually charged (the ‘transfer pricing provision’).
+Depending on the circumstances, the interest not charged will be subject to donations tax in the hands of the lender (the ‘deemed donation provision’), or the lender will be taxed as if interest was actually charged (the ‘transfer pricing provision’).
 Therefore, the law does not require interest to be charged, but provides for certain tax mechanisms where interest is not charged at a market-related rate.

 Where the deemed donation provision applies, the deemed donation is the difference between the interest charged and the official rate of interest (a defined rate in South Africa).
-It is important to note that, as the official rate of interest is prescribed by law, it is irrelevant in what currency the loan is made.

 For example, assuming a loan of £10 million, with zero interest, and an official rate of interest of 4.5%, the total donation for the year will be:

 £10 000 000 x (4.5% – 0%) = £450 000

 Donations tax is levied at 20% of the first R30m (about £1,5m) of donations per year, and 25% thereafter.
 Assuming that the lender made no other donations that year, the lender will pay donations tax of £90,000 for the year on the interest not charged.